Marshal Papworth – The man behind the Fund

 Our Fund takes its name from our late founder, Marshal Papworth, a well-respected Huntingdonshire farmer, who played a key role in the agricultural community, as well as being a proactive member of the East of England Agricultural Society.

 Born in 1939 to parents who farmed in Huntingdonshire Marshal began his farming career as a tenant farmer on Lord de Ramsey’s 270 acre Townsend Farm in Upwood.

 An adventurous and visionary man, Marshal travelled extensively to Africa and Asia.
 It was during these trips that he saw the plight that communities in developing countries faced on a daily basis in sourcing food and safe water.
-Witnessing these difficulties, Marshal recognised the benefits that such communities could gain from being given the opportunity to embrace sustainable farming practices and learn valuable agricultural and horticultural skills.
+Witnessing these difficulties, Marshal recognised the benefits that such communities could gain ativan over the counter from being given the opportunity to embrace sustainable farming practices and learn valuable agricultural and horticultural skills.